e-koch/VLA_Lband/14B-088/DR1_scripts/DR1_README.md

 Naturally-weighted data cubes with 10 km/s velocity channels are given for 5 Hydrogen radio-recombination lines.
 These are dirty images with no deconvolution applied.
 There are no clear detections.

 Note that some of the cubes show artifacts from unflagged RFI in some pointings.
-These are left as is since the field with the highest coverage, which covers the giant HII region NGC 604, was found to show no emission, making it unlikely other regions would since it is one of the brightest Halpha sources in the galaxy
+These are left as is since the field with the highest coverage, which covers the giant HII region NGC 604, was found to show no emission, making it unlikely other regions would since it is one of the brightest Halpha sources in the galaxy.

+* `HRL_14B-088_combined.fits` - A co-added version of the individual lines smoothed to match the lowest resolution line (H152alp).
+* `NAME_14B-088_dirty.image.fits` - Primary-beam, naturally-weighted cube for each line.
+* `NAME_14B-088_dirty.image.smooth.fits` - Version smoothed to a common beam for use in the co-added version.